NM711/GolosinaLangTS/readme.md

   };
 ```

-### Case Statements
+### Case Statement Expressions

-Similar to nim case statements can be standalone statements or can also act as expressions.
+Similar to languages like Nim, cases can be used as standalone statements or expressions.
+Ultimately whatever you choose to do,
+the expression will have to return something, and if there is no specified return it will implicitly return Null.

 ```
   case (y) {